What is Noonan syndrome?

 A 12-year-old girl with Noonan syndrome

 What causes Noonan syndrome?

-Noonan syndrome is caused by mutations in genes associated with the RAS/MAPK cell-signalling pathway, which is required for normal cell division, proliferation, differentiation and migration.
-These mutations lead to loss of regulation of cell growth and division.
+Noonan syndrome is caused by mutations in the genes associated with the Ras/MAPK cell-signalling pathway, which is required for normal cell division, proliferation, differentiation and migration.
+These mutations lead to the loss of regulation of cell growth and division.

-Mutations in the PTPN11 gene are implicated in > 50% of cases.
-Gene mutations in SOS1 are implicated in 10–15% and mutations in RAF1 and RIT1 account for approximately 5% each.
+Mutations in the PTPN11 gene are implicated in over 50% of Noonan syndrome cases.
+Gene mutations in SOS1 are implicated in 10–15% of cases and mutations in the RAF1 gene and the RIT1 gene account for approximately 5% each.
 A number of other genes account for the rest.